 The Condliffe Memorial Lecture was instituted in 2005 to honour John Bell Condliffe, who became the first Professor of Economics at Canterbury University College in 1921.
 The Lecture series brings leading economists to Canterbury to provide a public lecture highlighting their recent work and its relevance to the broader business and policy community.

 Ed Glaeser is the Fred and Eleanor Glimp Professor of Economics at Harvard, where he also serves as Director of the Taubman Center for State and Local Government and the Rappaport Institute for Greater Boston.
-He studies the economics of cities, and has written scores of urban issues, including the growth of cities, segregation, crime, and housing markets.
+He is also the 2013 Sir Douglas Myers Visiting Professor at the University of Auckland Business School.
+He studies the economics of cities, and has written extensively on urban issues, including the growth of cities, segregation, crime, and housing markets.
 He has been particularly interested in the role that geographic proximity can play in creating knowledge and innovation.
+In late 2011 he listed Christchurch as one of 10 global cities to watch, as the rebuild provides "a unique opportunity to rethink urban form".
 He received his Ph.D. from the University of Chicago in 1992 and has been at Harvard since then.

 For more information: www.canterbury.ac.nz/wiw